 Insects and diseases are less spectacular than fire but they kill more trees every year than fire does.
-Your forest rangers watch for outbreaks of insects and diseases and prevent them from running wild.
+Your Forest Rangers watch for outbreaks of insects and diseases and prevent them from running wild.
 Among the principal insect pests are the spruce budworm, various bark beetles, and leaf-eating insects.
-When an insect attack becomes epidemic, forest entomologists and forest rangers team up.
+When an insect attack becomes epidemic, forest entomologists and Forest Rangers team up.
 Control takes different forms; for some insects, spraying from airplanes is effective whereas others can be killed only by hand-spraying.
 Another effective measure is to remove the infested trees.
 One of the most destructive diseases is white pine blister rust.
 It cannot spread from pine to pine, but passes first to currant or gooseberry bushes and then to other pines.
-It is controlled by destroying the host bushes near white pines.
+It is controlled by destroying the host bushes near white pines, or by spraying the pines with an antibiotic, a fungus killer.